sedostheatre/sedos.co.uk/input/support/support-sedos-in-your-will.md

 ^^^
 ![Our 2023 production of Titanic, which benefited from a grant from the Jeremy Lewis fund.](/assets/53359165638_3808b2fd06_c.jpg)
-^^^ Our 2023 production of Titanic, which benefited from a grant from the Jeremy Lewis fund.
+^^^ Our 2023 production of Titanic, which benefited from a grant from the Jeremy Lewis fund

 ### Considering remembering Sedos in your will?